-The learner provided An evaluation of how their approach to communication has allowed them to develop and maintain productive of stakeholders.
-The learner demonstrates understanding of a range of contexts and provides coherent a they would approach different contexts (e.g. buildings from different periods, availability of tools, different tec and detailed responses to how 3
+The learner provided An evaluation of how their approach to communication has allowed them to develop and maintain productive working relationships with a range of stakeholders.
+The learner demonstrates understanding of a range of contexts and provides coherent and detailed responses to how they would approach different contexts (e.g. buildings from different periods, availability of tools, different technologies).
+3

 Mark achieved /3

 Total mark /9